tiepdotme/lisacharlotterost.github.io/_posts/2014-11-22-Unemployment-Rates-in-Germany-digital.md

 And I did get there.
 I proudly present the replication of this graphic in d3.js: [Click here to get there](http://lisacharlotterost.de/Graphic-Unemployment-in-Germany/).

-[And click here to see the Code on GitHub.](https://github.com/lisacharlotterost/Graphic-Unemployment-in-Germany).
+[And click here](https://github.com/lisacharlotterost/Graphic-Unemployment-in-Germany) to see the Code on GitHub.
 [And click here](https://docs.google.com/spreadsheet/ccc?key=0Aq_8fKCw925zdGtmLUJFbTNHcS1fSDNxMXhpckNUemc) to see the data my graphic is built on.
 [And click here](http://www.zeit.de/wirtschaft/arbeitslosigkeit) to see the original graphic built by ZEIT Online, great people who also posted the data.

 It is the first graphic in d3.js that I built alone and that I feel comfortable showing.
 It combines